 Attaching Networks to Docker Build

 The docker build command is something I never gave much thought to as it just works.
-Run the command and out the other side is your newly built Docker image.
+Run the command, and your newly built Docker image will be out on the other side.
 That was easy!
 But it is not all sunshine and green grass in DevOps land.

-If you have been wrangling code for a while, then eventually the command you have been using for years will suddenly stop working in a new environment.
+If you have been wrangling code for a while, the command you have been using for years will suddenly stop working in a new environment.

 docker build is a command that is part of the core functionality of Docker, and you become very intimate with this command when adding Docker commands to CI/CD pipelines.
-The `docker build` is especially vital, so when it stops working, it halts the entire development process.
+The docker buildincredibly is especially vital, so it halts the entire development process when it stops working.

 Docker Build with GitLab runners